 Many women are imprisoned for petty, non-violent offences.
 Their offences often stem from experiences of discrimination, deprivation and violence.
 Prison is an ineffective and often damaging solution for women.
 Prisons and prison systems, their architecture, security procedures, healthcare, family contact, work and training are designed for men.
-Women in prison are often at a disadvantage, with few prisons meeting their basic needs or adequately preparing them for release.
+Women in prison are often at a disadvantage, with few prisons meeting their basic needs or adequately preparing them for release, and have faced increased hardship during the COVID-19 pandemic as a result of changes to prison regimes that fail to account of their specific needs.

 Women in the criminal justice system are disproportionately likely to have been victims of domestic or sexual abuse.
 Throughout the criminal justice process they are at risk of further abuse, violence and humiliation from police, prison officers and other people in prison.
 For many women and girls custody can mean ill-treatment, the threat of rape, touching, ‘virginity testing’, being stripped naked, invasive body searches, and insults or humiliations of a sexual nature.
 In some cases, women are forced to provide sex for favours or preferential treatment.